Seasonal Guide: Winter Home Maintenance Checklist (Alberta Edition)

 Summary:

 Winters in Alberta are tough, especially on your home.
-In order to keep your home snug, warm and dry here is a seasonal guide to home maintenance.
+In order to keep your home snug, warm, and dry, here is a seasonal guide to home maintenance.
 With this simple checklist, you can make sure your house stays in good shape for years to come.

 Check Your Roof